wrcody/fall2020/02_Intro_to_ROS/student_workbook.md

 Just read this chapter...**DO NOT INSTALL ANYTHING**.
 Your virtual machine already has the software loaded and configured for you.

 - Unanswered Questions:
+	-Can ROS be done offline
+	-What language is roscore
+	-What is a CMake macro or custom Python script
+	-Why only one Workspace
+	-What is XML
+	-how does tf work

 - Answered Questions and/or General notes
+	-ROS was created as it was noticed many subsystems could run on many robots -ROS displays the programs as a "graph" with many connected nodes -Nodes are modules that are sending/receiving messages -Modules can be swapped with no major effect
+	-Nodes find each other in roscore
+	-Anyone can make or get packages which are sections of code for a purpose -rosrun runs packages
+	-Each node is anonymous to another
+	-Namespaces allow better labelling
+	-remapping allows named variables to be better labelled and made more specific -roslaunch automated launching of collections of ROS nodes -TAB auto-completes what is being typed
+	-pose tells the x,y,z and orientation
+	-tf

 ---